Coronavirus: What Can Students Expect?

 “When the new students arrive, we’ll be classifying them and their flatmates as ‘family households’ or ‘student bubbles’ so the students will be able to interact with their flatmates.

-“However, outside of their accommodation they’ll need to adhere to social distancing regulations.”
+“However, outside of their student accommodation they’ll need to adhere to social distancing regulations.”

 As a result, Mr Jones said students would be banned from visiting any other flats, having anyone stay overnight, and hosting or attending parties or gatherings.